Falls of the Ohio State Park

 A group of friends and I took our families to Falls of the Ohio State Park in Clarksville.
-We explored the museum (updated since writing this post), watched the movie and adventured all over the state park area.
-Then, we followed our visit with a great meal at Buckheads Moutain Grill in Jeffersonville.
+We explored the museum.
+Watched the movie and adventured all over the state park area.

 The museum, or Interpretive Center, was full of history from the Falls of the Ohio area.
 It has over 100 different exhibits and it was a great size for younger kids.
 It has a small learn and play area for small children with coloring and toys.
 We also liked the wildlife viewing area where we sat and played “I spy” to spot the many birds flying about.
 This museum is great for elementary and middle school students who are curious to learn about the history of our area.
-They also show a short 15 minute movie about how the Falls of the Ohio was formed and I found this to be very well-made, interesting and entertaining.
+They also show a short 15 minute movie about how the Falls of the Ohio was formed and I found this to be very well-made, interesting, and entertaining.
 Definitely for people of all ages.
-Also, make sure when you check in, you get the educational materials.
-They will give the children learning documents to use in the museum and fossil identification sheets for when you are outside!
+The kids loved the “Build a Bridge” activity and spent a long time coming up with different bridge designs.